 From time to time, as needs arise, the Commissions may choose to form an Ad Hoc Committee, which are less formal in nature, have a clear and definite scope and will be dissolved upon completion of the scope, unless otherwise extended by the Commission with a new scope or unfinished scope.
 Ad Hoc Committees are not subject to the requirements of the Ralph M. Brown Act.
 Ad Hoc Committees consist of City staff and two Commissioners that are appointed by the Commission and shall report back to the Commission at appropriate intervals regarding informational updates and upon conclusion of the task assigned by the Commission.
-Ad Hoc Commission directs.
+Ad Hoc Committee's service concludes once a final report is provided, scope of work is completed, or as the Commission directs.